Mounjaro Safety & Legitimacy Guide UK

 | Clear identity | Business name, pharmacy details, and usable contact information | Essential |

-| Transparent pricing | Medication price and key charges clearly explained | Essential |
+| Transparent pricing | Provider fee information and key charges clearly explained | Essential |

 | Policies | Privacy, complaints, terms, and delivery information | Recommended |